Induced graphs of uniform spanning forests: Linear growth of resistance when d >= 9

 Recall the two-sided LERW defined in Section~\ref{subsec:two-sided}.
 Now we define the two-sided $\WSF$. \begin{definition} Given $d\ge 5$, sample a random spanning forest $\WSFs^2(\Z^d)$ on $\Z^d$ as follows. \begin{enumerate} \item Sample a two-sided loop-erased random walk $\wt S$. \item Conditioning on $\wt S$, sample a $\WSF$ (denoted by $\WSFs$) on the graph obtained from $\Z^d$ by identifying the trace of $\wt S$ as a single vertex. \item Set $\WSFs^2(\Z^d)$ to be the union of $\WSFs$ and the trace of $\wt S$, where $\WSFs$ is viewed as a random subgraph of $\Z^d$. \end{enumerate} We call the law of $\WSFs^2(\Z^d)$ the \notion{two-sided wired spanning forest} on $\Z^d$ and denote it by $\WSF^2(\Z^d)$. \end{definition} It is clear that $\WSF^2(\Z^d)$ can be sampled from a modified version of Wilson's algorithm rooted at infinity: first sample a two-sided LERW and treat it as the first walk in Wilson's algorithm; then proceed as in the original Wilson's algorithm to form a spanning forest on $\Z^d$.
 The stationary two-sided LERW on $\Z^d$ was extended to $d=4$ in \cite{LSW-4D} and to $d=2,3$ in \cite{Lawler-two-sided} by a limiting procedure.
 Therefore $\WSF^2(\Z^d)$ can be defined for all $d\in \N$.
 However, we will not need the lower-dimensional cases.

 By Lemma~\ref{lem:bi}, as a subgraph-decorated rooted graph, $(\Z^d,o,\WSFs^2(\Z^d))$ is stationary under shifting along the trace of $\wt S$.
 We will use this stationarity and the ergodic theorem to prove Theorem~\ref{thm:linear}.
 The following lemma will be needed. \begin{lemma} In the setting of Theorem~\ref{thm:linear}, for $v\in\Z^d$ such that $v\neq o$, let $\cN_v$ be the number of edges joining\footnote{Recall the notion from Section~\ref{sec:8D}.} $\tree$ and $\cT_v$ if $\tree\neq \cT_v$ and be 0 otherwise.
-Then $\E[\cN_v]<\infty$ for $d \ge 9$. \end{lemma} \begin{proof} We follow a similar argument as in Lemma~\ref{lem:expectation}.
+Then $\E[\cN_v]<\infty$ for $d \ge 9$. \end{lemma} \begin{proof} We follow an argument similar to that in Lemma~\ref{lem:expectation}.
 Given two neighboring vertices $x$ and $y$, let $\cI_{x,y}$ be the event that $x\in \tree$ and $y\in \cT_v$.
 Suppose that $S^o$, $S^v$, $S^x$, and $S^y$ are independent simple random walks on $\Z^d$ starting from $o$, $v$, $x$, and $y$, respectively.
 By Wilson's algorithm,

 Therefore